sebasvila/fif/content/posts/schaublin13-conbox/index.en.md

 date: 2023-06-05T19:52:00
 coverImage: "marcat2.jpg"
 tags:
+  - machine.schaublin-13
-- schaublin-13
+  - technology.electricity
-- tech.electricity
+  - technology.welding
-- tech.welding
+  - work.overhauling
 categories:
-- machine overhauling
+  - machines and metalworking
 keywords:
   - Milling machine
   - Steel sheet box making
   - Junction box making
 draft: false
 ---
 In the way of renovate the Schaublin 13, it is time to manage the lamp support and its connection.
 Lamp is attached to the side of the machine and, in the interior, a small junction box would be